 Louise is providing strategic guidance and support to interested state partners on financing supports and services to young children.
-She is providing TA or rapid response (RR) to state partners who have prioritized financing for the FY17 policy agenda including but not limited to: Georgia, Louisiana, and Michigan.
+She is providing TA or rapid response (RR) to state partners who have prioritized financing for the FY17 policy agenda including but not limited to: D.C., Louisiana, and Wisconsin.

 The BUILD Initiative (BUILD) supports state leaders to develop a comprehensive system of programs, policies, and services that serve the needs of young children and their families.
 This systems-building approach effectively prepares our youngest children for a successful future, while carefully using private and public resources.
 BUILD is a national initiative that supports state leaders across the early childhood spectrum.

 BUILD will focus on two areas: support leaders’ knowledge and understanding of policies, infrastructure, and practices needed to support high-quality early learning; and address issues related to racial, ethnic, cultural, language, & income disparities.
 In the coming year, they will:

 - Sustain/expand the QRIS National Learning Network by host a peer learning community, maintaining the Network website, and producing 8 webinars, 24 e- newsletters, and two briefs (QRIS and Head Start, QRIS and Family Child Care); and